transcending1/Review/admin/subpage/modules/module_doc/Mean Shift Clustering.md

 # Mean Shift Clustering
+## Detailed Info
-+ Description
+### Description

-Mean shift clustering using a flat kernel.
-Mean shift clustering aims to discover "blobs" in a smooth density of samples.
-It is a centroid-based algorithm, which works by updating candidates for centroids to be the mean of the points within a given region.
-These candidates are then filtered in a post-processing stage to eliminate near-duplicates to form the final set of centroids.
-Seeding is performed using a binning technique for scalability.
+'Mean shift clustering using a flat kernel.\n    Mean shift clustering aims to discover "blobs" in a smooth density of\n    samples.
+It is a centroid-based algorithm, which works by updating\n    candidates for centroids to be the mean of the points within a given\n    region.
+These candidates are then filtered in a post-processing stage to\n    eliminate near-duplicates to form the final set of centroids.\n    Seeding is performed using a binning technique for scalability.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Clustering | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |